rgeneaux/PyMoDAQ/docs/src/lab_story/arduino_ubuntu.rst

 available
 in the examples of the library.

-Let's download it.
+Let's download it, and open it with an editor.
 We will make the following modifications of the file:

 * line 35: *ANALOG_PIN = 0*.
 Because we are reading the A0 analog input pin of the board.
 * line 70: *my_board.set_pin_mode_analog_input(pin, 0, the_callback)*.
 As is written in the comments above, the second